Legal requirements for tourism businesses

 - labelling food products - an introduction for food businesses to the UK and European Union regulations on food labelling

-- catering for your business - food safety and best practice for food businesses, including ideas for healthier catering
+- Starting and running a food business - food safety and best practice for food businesses, including ideas for healthier catering

-If you wish to sell alcohol on your premises, you will need a licence.
-See alcohol licensing.
+If you wish to sell alcohol on your premises, you will need an alcohol licence.